huangleiBuaa/StochasticityBW/README.md

 # StochasticityBW
-This is the code for the CVPR 2020 paper (Oral)
+This project is  for our accpeted CVPR 2020 paper (Oral): An Investigation into the Stochasticity of Batch Whitening.

+This project is still under processing...not a release version